jwolak/BorASM/README.md

 Target: "Laibach" Core (8-bit RISC) (see: https://github.com/jwolak/BorussCPU-Laibach)
 ```

-A small educational assembler written in C++ for an experimental RISC BorussCPU "Laibach" - see: https://github.com/jwolak/BorussCPU-Laibach.
+A small experimental assembler written in C++ for an experimental RISC BorussCPU "Laibach" - see: https://github.com/jwolak/BorussCPU-Laibach.
 BorASM reads assembly source files, detects labels and references, and emits a compact hexadecimal machine-code representation.
 The project includes a small instruction set, unit tests (Google Test / Google Mock), and utilities for parsing and assembling source files.

 ## Features